Valle Gómez metro station: Location and layout

-Valle Gómez is an underground metro station along Avenida Río Consulado, in northeastern Mexico City.
-It serves the colonias (neighborhoods) of 7 de Noviembre, in Gustavo A. Madero, and Valle Gómez, in Venustiano Carranza.
-Valle Gómez metro station has two exits that lead to Avenida Río Consulado.
-The northern exit is at the corner of Calle Norte 50, in Colonia 7 de Noviembre and the southern one leads to Avenida Real del Monte, in Colonia Valle Gómez.
+Valle Gómez is an underground metro station on Line 5 below Circuito Interior, at the Avenida Río Consulado segment.
+The station is found in the limits of the boroughs of Gustavo A. Madero and Venustiano Carranza, in northeastern Mexico City.
+The station serves the Colonias ("neighborhoods") of 7 de Noviembre, Gustavo A. Madero, and Valle Gómez, Venustiano Carranza.
+It has two exits leading to Circuito Interior: the northern exit serves Colonia 7 de Noviembre at the corner of Calle Norte 50, while the southern exit serves Colonia Valle Gómez, leading to Avenida Real del Monte.

-Within the system, the station lies between Misterios and Consulado.
-The area is serviced by Routes 5-A and 20-A of the city's public bus system and by Route 200 of the Red de Transporte de Pasajeros network.
+Within the system, Valle Gómez metro station lies between Misterios and Consulado.
+The area is serviced by Routes 5-A and 20-A of the city's public bus system, as well as Route 200 of the Red de Transporte de Pasajeros network.

+There is an Internet café inside the station's facilities.